AndrewMik/eCommerce-Application/README.md

 In the project directory, you can run the following commands:

-- `npm start`: runs the app in the development mode.
+- `npm start`: runs the app in development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 - `npm run build`: builds the app for production to the `dist` folder.